Rudy Lai

 1 updates

-Announced preparations for a fully autonomous farm by 2030, emphasizing AI technologies such as computer vision and machine learning to meet global food demands.
+John Deere prepares for a fully autonomous farm by 2030, leveraging computer vision and machine learning to help farmers tackle global challenges such as population growth.

 2023 Q3